MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ---
 author: makamat
-description: Describes the new features in Dynamics 365 Guides (Preview), organized by release date ms.author: makamat ms.date: 09/10/2019 ms.service: crm-online ms.topic: article
+description: Describes the new features in Dynamics 365 Guides, organized by release date ms.author: makamat ms.date: 10/01/2019 ms.service: crm-online ms.topic: article
-title: What's new in Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
+title: What's new in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-## What's new in Dynamics 365 Guides (Preview)
+## What's new in Dynamics 365 Guides

 This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] organized by release date.

-> [!IMPORTANT]
-> The next release planned for October will require all customers to do a mandatory update of the Dynamics 365 Guides apps and solution.
-Please work with your IT admin to plan downtime for this update.
+### October 1, 2019

+Dynamics 365 Guides is now generally available (GA)!
+The October 1, 2019 updates for PC and HoloLens apps, and the Common Data Service solution need to be installed to continue to using Dynamics 365 Guides.
+The upgrades will continue to work with your preview license.
+To check your preview license expiration date, go to https:<i></i>//admin.microsoft.com/, and then select **Billing** in settings to ensure continuity.

+New customers must acquire a new GA license.
+Please go to aka.ms/GetGuides for information on licenses, installation, and upgrades.

+Dynamics 365 Guides app version 200.1909.XX and solution version 200.0.0.XX includes the following updates:

+- **Try the demo.** You can now try an out-of-box sample guide on the HoloLens app without signing up for a license or authoring a guide yourself.

+- **Customer satisfaction surveys.** We will occasionally ask you to rate your satisfaction with the Dynamics 365 Guides product so that we can improve the product.

+- **Opt out of sending data to Microsoft.** On both PC and HoloLens apps, for privacy reasons, you can turn off the ability to send telemetry data to Microsoft.

+- **Opt out of sending usage data to your organization.** If you want to prevent usage data from showing in Power BI dashboards, administrators can now turn this off for specific users.

 ### August 27, 2019
 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app version 104.1908.24001 and solution version 104.1908.0.117 includes the following updates: